richuyulin/Digital-Learning-Portfolio-Entry-1/README.md

 ## Personal goals for Chinese this semester

-My personal goals for Chinese this semester is to be able to learn to recognize more characters.
-This would allow me to better communicate with my grandparents through text and decrease the need of me needing to use google translate speak out loud feature.
-I would also like to learn to hand write Chinese characters.
-Learning to type pinyin of a character and recognizing it on screen isn't necessarily the same as being able to write it on the spot.
+My personal goal for Chinese this semester is to learn more Chinese characters.
+This would allow me to better communicate with my grandparents through text and decrease the need to use the google translate speak out loud feature.
+I would also like to practice writing more Chinese characters.
+For me, there's a difference between being able to recognize characters and being able to handwrite the character without reference.
+So I'm hoping I'll have some opportunity to practice handwriting Chinese and reach a level beyond recognition for Chinese characters.
+In terms of pronunciation for Chinese, get better at distinguishing between h and no h sound in ch, sh, and zh sounds.

+## Did you know your language learning style before taking this questionaire?

 ![Image](https://i.imgur.com/2jsuxIq.png)